 - 1.16 The Council is considering the principle of redevelopment of the St George's Barracks site in the Local Plan as it comprises some 300 ha of previously developed land in a relatively sustainable location.
-One of the 12 core planning principles of the National Planning Policy Framework (NPPF) is to "encourage the effective use of land by reusing land that has been previously developed (brownfield land), provided that it is not of high environmental value".
+One of the 12 core planning principles of the NPPF is to "encourage the effective use of land by reusing land that has been previously developed (brownfield land), provided that it is not of high environmental value".
 This emphasis on the re-use of brownfield land is reinforced in the revised NPPF published for consultation by the Government.
 Paragraph 117 of the draft revised NPPF states: "Planning policies and decisions should promote an effective use of land in meeting the need for homes and other uses, while safeguarding and improving the environment and ensuring safe and healthy living conditions.
-Strategic plans should contain a clear strategy for accommodating objectively assessed needs, in a way that makes as much use as possible of previously-developed or 'brownfield' land". - 1.17 The initial masterplan recognises that there are a number of some key issues which impact upon the scope for development of the St. George's site.
-These include: - Location of minerals deposits the majority of the site sits within a minerals safeguarding area; - A need to understand the market to examine the feasibility and demand for the intended scale and nature of development; - The location of listed structures and their setting on the site; - a transport assessment to assess impact and identify necessary infrastructure requirements; - landscape and visual appraisals; - the need for an ecological appraisal including Habitat Regulation Assessment with respect to the Rutland Water Special Protection Area and RAMSAR site. - 1.18 These issues will need to be fully assessed in advance of the Pre-Submission Local Plan.
-Some are considered and addressed within the initial masterplan and others will require further evidence which is being commissioned through the process of producing Local Plan.
+Strategic plans should contain a clear strategy for accommodating objectively assessed needs, in a way that makes as much use as possible of previously-developed or 'brownfield' land". - 1.17 The initial masterplan for St George's recognises that there are a number of key issues which impact upon the scope for development of this site.
+These include: - location of minerals deposits the majority of the site sits within a minerals safeguarding area - a need to fully understand the market to examine the feasibility and demand for the intended scale and nature of development - the location of listed structures and their setting on the site - further transport assessment to assess impact and identify necessary infrastructure requirements - landscape and visual appraisals - the need for an ecological appraisal including Habitat Regulation Assessment with respect to the Rutland Water Special Protection Area and RAMSAR site

+1.18 These issues will need to be fully assessed in advance of the Pre-Submission Local Plan.
+Some are considered and addressed within the initial masterplan and others will require further evidence.
+This is being commissioned through the process of producing the Local Plan.
 The redevelopment of this site is, however, considered to provide the opportunity to make a positive contribution to the future vision for Rutland should it be possible to deal with the challenges facing this location.
-Proposals will need to address a range of environmental and infrastructure issues, ranging from mitigating the impact on Rutland Water and waste water disposal to potential health, education and sustainable transport.
+Proposals will need to address a range of environmental and infrastructure issues.
+These range from mitigating the impact on Rutland Water to addressing waste water disposal and the provision of potential health, education and sustainable transport services.
 The Council will ensure that the MOD and any potential future promoters of the site appropriately resolve these issues in order to secure a sustainable and viable re-use of the site.